Abubakar-Aliyu-code/Abubakar-Aliyu-Code/README.md

 Computer Engineer, Data Science Fellow-Arewa Data Science Academy
 -----------------------------------------------------------------

-I have a solid background in computer engineering and a narrow interest in harnessing Machine learning and Data science techniques for building predictive models for social good—policymaking and social justice—and productivity optimization across industries.
+I have a solid background in computer engineering and a narrow interest in harnessing Machine learning and Data science techniques for building models for social good—policymaking and social justice—and productivity optimization across industries.

 * 🧠  I'm currently learning Time series and Reinforcement learning
 * 📝  I write on [medium](https://medium.com/@datathon)